Nicky Lopez Player Props: Royals vs. Twins

 - Lopez hit .229 with 12 doubles, four triples and 29 walks.

-- He did not hit a home run last year in the 141 games he appeared in.
+- He did not hit a long ball last year in the 141 games he appeared in.

 - In 19 of 141 games last season, Lopez picked up an RBI, and he had one game with more than one RBI.